 Scholarships for new freshmen and transfers are awarded on a rolling basis 2-3 weeks after admission.
-Scholarship amounts are listed on the website or scholarship brochure.
+Scholarship amounts are listed on the SFA website.
 Most scholarships are renewable and that renewal is based on the recipient’s academic performance.
 Renewal is automatically reviewed.

 The Missouri Higher Education Academic “Bright Flight” Scholarship Program

-The “Bright Flight” scholarship program will provide awards in the amount of up to $3,000 (may change based on state funding) to eligible entering freshman students.
+The “Bright Flight” scholarship program will provide awards in the amount of up to $3,000 (subject to state funding) to eligible entering freshman students.
 To be eligible for this scholarship, a student must:

 - Have a test score in the top 3 percent of Missouri residents (currently an ACT enhanced composite score of 31 or higher or an SAT score of reading 800 and math 800 or higher)

 Excellence, Trustees & Miner Out-of-State Scholarship Programs (For Non-Missouri Residents)

 The Excellence, Trustees and Miner-Out-of-State Scholarship programs will provide a scholarship toward out-of-state tuition to incoming, first-time freshman.
 Students are awarded based on their application for admission.